 Kids love the thrill of chasing bubbles around the garden or playground.
 This activity doesn’t have to be reserved for only toddlers.

-Make a game out of it and see how many bubbles your child can pop each time you blow out a set.
+Make a game out of it and see how many bubbles your kids can pop each time you blow out a set.
 This is excellent for practising eye-hand coordination.

 If you are playing with a few children, make a rule that each child must catch one bubble and two children can’t touch the same bubble.